Skip to main content

 • Use Days back to pull data from a specified number of days before the start date.

-7. Optionally, include a column to flag deleted results by checking the Include deleted results check box.
+7. Optionally, include a column to flag deleted results by checking the Include deleted results checkbox.

 8. If you want to bypass errors for specific accounts, select the Ignore errors for accounts checkbox and specify the relevant accounts.

-9. Save your River configuration.
+9. Save your Data Flow configuration.

 Rate limitation

-If an endpoint enforces a rate limit of 900 requests per 15 minutes, you can make up to 900 requests within any 15-minute window.
-The rate limits depend on the authentication method used.
+The rate limits depend on the authentication method you use.
 For instance, OAuth 1.0a User Context grants one limit per time frame for each set of users' Access Tokens, whereas OAuth 2.0 Bearer Token assigns a distinct limit per time frame for your app's requests.
-Going beyond these limits triggers an error response.

 On this Page